 Universities must only award RTP Fees Offsets to overseas students as a result of a competitive selection process.
 The nature of a competitive process is to be determined by a university although it must accord with the new rules and the fairness requirements in the Higher Education Support Act 2003, and be detailed in a university’s RTP Scholarship Policy.

-The RTP Scholarship Policy is a new requirement by the Australian Government.
-It will replace the current Conditions of Award and provide students with a single reference point for all information relating to their RTP Scholarship.
-It is currently being drafted and will be finalised by 30 June 2017.
-In the interim, 2017 RTP Scholarships Policy (Interim) can be found here.
+The RTP Scholarship Policy is a requirement by the Australian Government.
+It has replaced the Conditions of Award and provides students with a single reference point for all information relating to their RTP Scholarship.
+The RTP Scholarships Policy and Procedures can be found here.

 The acknowledgement must be in a prominent place and mention the student’s support through an “Australian Government Research Training Program Scholarship”.